You are here

 - methods for quality assurance.

-- a competency assessment framework
+- operator competency

 CQC expects practices to be able to demonstrate: